Our students

 How do you feel your experience has better prepared you for your future career?

-Now, I am in the Science and Technology department of Chinese Winter Sport Management Centre.
-I have been serving Chinese elite winter sports athletes and developing sport performance measurements such as body composition, cardiopulmonary endurance and Wingate tests and data analysis.
+Now, I am in the Science and Technology Department of Chinese Winter Sport Management Centre.
+I have been serving Chinese elite winter sports athletes and developing sports performance measurements such as body composition, cardiopulmonary endurance and Wingate tests and data analysis.
 I applied research methods that I learned from Edinburgh to all the above work.
 And my next job is a Lecturer at an Art and Science College from this September, I will use skills I learned from the University of Edinburgh.

 What specific skills did you develop?